STORM SURGE NEWS

 - CLICK on the map above to see a sample city (South Padre Island, Texas)

-U-surge is continuing to expand through a partnership between CNC Catastrophe and National Claims and Marine Weather and Climate.
+U-surge is continuing to expand through a partnership between CNC Catastrophe and National Claims and Flood Information Systems.
 CNC provides more than 30 years of unique data obtained from field work following floods.
-Marine Weather and Climate launched U-Surge as the U.S. storm surge database and continues to develop these data from all available sources.
+Flood Information Systems keeps the U-Surge database updated and provides spatial analysis of flood risk and impacts through digital map layers.